r-rocha/jsPsych-in-Qualtrics/mkdocs/save-php.md

 ---

 ## Step 0.
-Getting access to a web server
+Get access to a web server

 Your institution usually provides you a free access to a web server, so that you can run your personal web site.
 If you are not familiar with web servers and PHP, please please ask your IT professional for help.